prabhasg03/academic_work/DWDM/Task 4/readme.md

 # Task 4
-Another question might be, do you really need to input so many attributes to get good results?Maybe only a few would do.
-For example, you could try just having attributes 1,3,6,7,9,12,14,..(and 21, the class attribute (naturally)).
+Another question might be, do you really need to input so many attributes to get good results?
+Maybe only a few would do.
+For example, you could try just having attributes 2, 3, 5, 7, 10, 17 (and 21, the class attribute (naturally)).
 Try out some combinations.
 Train your decision tree again and report the Decision tree and cross_validation results
 # Procedure:
 - Use the Weka GUI Chooser.
 -  Select EXPLORER present in Applications.